maximbetin/maxim-azure-devops-automation/terraform/README.md

 - **Collaboration**: Use workspaces and modules to organize resources and collaborate effectively within your team.

 For more detailed instructions and best practices, refer to the official [Terraform documentation](https://www.terraform.io/docs).

+# TODO
+Showcase the use of state files in backend?